Expert Tips: How to Choose the Best Bath Filler for Your Tub

 Whether you choose this filler or the others, spout length is an important factor because it will dictate where water will fall in your tub.
 With proper planning, the spout will be positioned near the drain and out of your way when you are in the tub.

 Pictured above: Franz Viegener Industrial Chic free standing mounted bath filler from Designer Bath.

 If you’re a frequent bather who really loves to relax in a bubble bath after a long day, you’re a great candidate for a freestanding tub filler.
 Rather than being adjoined directly to the bath or wall like our previous examples, free standing fillers are fastened to the floor, and may be located anywhere along the perimeter of the tub.

 While free standing bath fillers from manufacturers like Franz Viegener are costlier (they’re made with more exposed metal for aesthetic appeal since they’re entirely within view), they can be placed in whichever location makes sense given the ideal angle and desired reach.

 Find out which bath filler is the right option for your tub!
 Visit Designer Bath’s showroom at 97 River Street in Beverly.
-You can request an appointment online at www.designerbath.com or by calling 800-649-BATH.This post is a sponsored collaboration between Designer Bath and Salem Plumbing Supply and Boston magazine's advertising department.
+You can request an appointment online at www.designerbath.com or by calling 800-649-BATH.This is a paid partnership between Designer Bath and Salem Plumbing Supply and Boston Magazine's City/Studio